TE-YoshinoriOota/SpresenseMachineVision/README.md

 By Spresense, this process takes under 104 milliseconds.

 ## System configuration
-The system is very simple.
-Here is the parts I used.
+The system is straightforward.
+Here are the parts I used.

 |Parts                        | Memo |
 |-----------------------------|--------|